p0pr0ck5/lua-resty-influx/README.md

 ## Description

 This library provides an OpenResty interface to write data points to an InfluxDB server via UDP and HTTP interfaces.
-Object-based and buffering per-worker based interfaces are provided.
+Object-based and buffering per-worker interfaces are provided.

 ## Synopsis